Henry Perrine: Mexico to the Florida Keys

 Soon after Perrine arrived in Campeche, the United States Treasury Department asked all U. S. Consuls to find useful plants that could be introduced to the United States.
 Perrine began investigating tropical crops for introduction into the United States.
 He sent seeds and plants to people he corresponded with in the southern United States, some of his specimens now reside at the New York Botanical Garden.
 Perrine was the only U.S. Consul to respond to the Treasury Department's request, and newspapers in the United States began writing about his work.
-Through correspondence with Captain DeBose, the keeper at the Cape Florida Light, with Charles Howe, postmaster and inspector of customs at Indian Key and with William A. Whitehead, mayor of Key West, Florida, Perrine became convinced that the southern tip of Florida was the only place in the United States suitable for the introduction of tropical plants.
+Through correspondence with Captain John DuBose, the keeper at the Cape Florida Light, with Charles Howe, postmaster and inspector of customs at Indian Key and with William A. Whitehead, mayor of Key West, Florida, Perrine became convinced that the southern tip of Florida was the only place in the United States suitable for the introduction of tropical plants.
 While still in Campeche and on his return to the United States, he campaigned for a land grant on which he could start a plant introduction station.
 Upon his return to the United States, Perrine was offered a site in Louisiana for his plant introduction station, but he rejected it, believing that only southern Florida offered the necessary climate conditions.
 Perrine, Judge James Webb of Key West and Charles Howe of Indian Key incorporated the Tropical Plant Company, which was chartered by the territory of Florida in 1838.
 Also in 1838, the United States Congress granted Perrine his request for a survey township (36 sq. mi.) in southern Florida.

 While waiting for hostilities with the Seminoles to die down so that his land grant could be surveyed and settled, Perrine had in late 1838 taken up residence with his family on Indian Key in the Florida Keys.
 While resident on Indian Key, Perrine started a tropical plant nursery on Lower Matecumbe Key.
 He also visited the settlement at Key Vaca to treat the Bahamians living there, and to try to convince them to grow some of the tropical plants he was trying to establish in Florida.
 In April, 1840 Perrine spent several days on and near Cape Sable planting seeds despite the presence of Seminoles in the area (his party could see the light of a campfire one night as they camped on the cape).